Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     //- `sudo npm update`

 7. add the `local.js` file to config
-    - vi and intert or whatever floats yo boat!
+    - vi and insert or whatever floats your boat!

 8. run bower update in /assets for uiapp to work
     - 'bower update'